Colour aerial photograph of the Kodak factory complex and surrounding suburb at Coburg, 1965.

 Description of Content

 Photograph of an aerial view of a factory complex.
 In the foreground of the image is suburban housing.
-The factory complex is mid ground of the image.
+The factory complex is towards the rear of the image.
 To the left is a multi-storey building with a car park in front.
-Behind this is a row of single storey hanger style buildings.
+Behind this is a row of single storey hangers and buildings.
 To the right of the complex is a chimney and water cooling towers.
 In the background of the image is suburban housing and an open tract of land.

 Colour photograph printed on medium weight paper with a white border.